 Phalaenopsis orchids need about 3 to 4 hours of either morning or late afternoon light.
-For this reason, an eastern facing window works best, but a shaded south or west facing window are good as well.
-If you are having trouble getting your plant to rebloom, try increasing the amount of light it receives by removing shade, placing it closer to the window, or supplementing its light with a grow light placed 8 to 12 inches above its foliage.
+An eastern facing window works best, but a shaded south or west facing window work as well.
+If you are having trouble getting your plant to rebloom, increase the amount of light it receives by removing shade, placing it closer to the window, or supplementing its light with a grow light placed 8 to 12 inches above its foliage.
 You will know your plant is receiving too much light if it’s leaves become red-tinged.
-If that happens, reduce the amount of light it receives.

 When purchasing your plant, determine whether your orchid is planted in moss or bark.
-Orchids should only be watered when they are nearly dry, but should never be allowed to dry out.
-As a general rule of thumb, when the plant is planted in bark, water every 7 to 10 days.
-When it is planted in moss, water ever 10 to 14 days.
+Water your orchids only when they are nearly dry, but do not allow them to dry out.
+As a general rule of thumb, when the plant is in bark, water every 7 to 10 days.
+When it is in moss, water ever 10 to 14 days.
 To prevent rot, water your plants in the morning so that the leaves are dry by the evening.
 Orchids also love humidity, so you can place them on a humidity tray or a tray of gravel partially filled with water to create a more humid atmosphere around them.

 If your plant is growing in a bark-based media, a high nitrogen fertilizer (30-10-10) is a good option.
 We recommend using a blossom booster fertilizer (10-30-20), which gives a better bud count when it comes to bloom time for orchids.